Chelsea 4 Everton 0

 Mount scored his first goal in 19 matches.
 He started the move to find Pedro on his left and raced away for the return.
 Pedro obliged for Mount to turn and fire in low past Jordan Pickford after 14 minutes.
 Chelsea could have doubled their lead four minutes later.
 Willian was too quick for Mason Holgate on the right, and fired low, but this time Pickford made the save.
 Everton’s respite however would not last long.
 Midway through the first half, Barkley released the advancing Pedro to strike low past Pickford at his near post to make it 2-0.
 Bernard’s injury towards the end of the first half compounded the visitors’ woes.
 Former Arsenal forward Theo Walcott came of for Brazil forward at the re-start.

-Willian made it 3-0 against Everton at Stamford Bridge
+Willian made it 3-0 in a one sided affair against Everton at Stamford Bridge

 However Chelsea’s scoring continued unabated.
 Six minutes after the re-start, Barkley played in Willian racing in on the eighteen yard line, and his low powerful shot flew past Pickford as the Toffee’s defence switched off.
 The Blues were rampant.
 Less than a minute later, Pedro stayed on his feet wide of the Everton area.
 But as he slipped under the pressure of his marker, the Spain forward managed to scoop a shot just over Pickford’s bar.
 Again there would be no reprieve for Ancelotti’s side.
 From a short corner, Willian’s follow up cross went a long way to elude the Everton defence.
 Where was the marking?
 Giroud remained focussed on the flight of the ball to angle it back and beyond Pickford for a 4-0 scoreline.